ivanperez-keera/SpaceInvaders/README.md

 ## Installation

 The game will also be available on hackage.
-I personally recommend using sandboxes (either with cabal or with cabal-dev)*:
+We personally recommend using sandboxes (either with cabal or with cabal-dev)*:

 ```
 $ cabal update